Mono33/MovieLensProject/README.md

-# MovieLensProject
+# HarvardX: PH125.9x Data science
+## Capstone_MovielensProject
-Capstone_MovieLensProject : Examine the potential best recommender system algorithm to predict movie ratings for the 10M version of the Movielens data.
+Recommender systems: Examine the potential best Machine learning algorithm to predict movie ratings for the 10M version of the Movielens data.